rrevenantt/antlr4rust/README.md

  - String `InputStream` have different index behavior when there are unicode characters.
  If you need exactly the same behavior, use `[u32]` based `InputStream`, or implement custom `CharStream`.
  - In actions you have to escape `'` in rust lifetimes with `\ ` because ANTLR considers them as strings, e.g. `Struct<\'lifetime>`
- - For custom tokens you should use `@tokenfactory` custom action, instead of usual `TokenLabelType` parser option
+ - To make custom tokens you should use `@tokenfactory` custom action, instead of usual `TokenLabelType` parser option.
+ In Rust target TokenFactory is main customisation interface that allows to specify input type of token type.
  - All rule context variables (rule argument or rule return) should implement `Default + Clone`.

 ### Unsafe
-Currently unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)
+Currently, unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)

 ### Versioning